 - I can’t help it!
 I hurt others because I have too much empathy.
 People need to be more sensitive to how the BPD person suffers!
 Say what?
 It stands to reason if you have an overabundance of empathy you would be highly cognizant and careful not to hurt others because, you know, you feel so much.

 - Are you saying all BPDs should just lock ourselves away forever and never have any relationships!?
 That we don’t deserve love?!
 Maybe you’d be happy if all of us just killed ourselves?!?!
 No, I’ve never said anything like that.
+Not even close.
 Ever.
 What would make me happy?
-I’d be happy if all abusive personality types took responsibility for themselves and quit blaming others for their bad behavior.
+I’d be happy if all abusive persons took responsibility for themselves and quit blaming others for their bad behavior.
 And quit sending me emails 🙂 I know many of you emphatically believe you fall into the special snowflake category, but you’re not penning anything I haven’t already read or rolled my eyes at.